 What the best wet-dry vacs have

 - Quiet operation.
 The best wet-dry vacs are about as quiet as a standard household upright or canister vacuum cleaner, and no ear protection is needed.
-However, powerful models intended for use in a workshop can be louder, and the noise increases if you use power tools together with a tool-triggered model.
+However, powerful models intended for use in a workshop can be louder, and the noise increases if you use power tools together with a tool-triggered vacuum.
 If the total noise level in your workshop reaches 85 decibels, experts recommend ear protection.

 - A drain valve or spout.
 Without one of these, you'll have to take the lid off and tip the tank to empty it when cleaning up liquids.
-Remember, a big shop vacuum with a full tank of liquid can be heavy; if you plan to suck up liquids regularly, a drain plug is a must-have.
+Remember, a big shop vacuum with a full tank of liquid can be heavy; if you plan to suck up liquids regularly, a drain spout is a must-have.